Retry failed transcriptions

 Key behaviors

-• Retry from history: On all platforms, failed transcriptions appear in your history with a retry option.
+• Where to retry: On desktop, the failure notification includes Retry and Open History.
+On all platforms, failed transcriptions appear in your history with a retry option.

-• Hotkey blocked during retry: On desktop, pressing the dictation hotkey while a retry is processing shows a "Transcript currently processing" message instead of starting a new dictation.
+• Retry and dictation don't overlap: On desktop, the ⋯ menu Retry option is disabled during an active dictation ("Cannot retry while dictating"), and pressing the dictation hotkey while a retry processes shows "Transcript currently processing" instead of starting a new dictation.

 Desktop (Mac and Windows)

-Note: Audio is retained for 14 days — after that, retry is no longer possible.
-Enterprise organizations with Zero Data Retention (NeverStore) policies don't have audio saved, so retry isn't available.
+Note: Audio is retained for 14 days; after that, retry is no longer possible.
+Enterprise organizations with Zero Data Retention policies don't have audio saved, so retry isn't available.

-1. Retry — attempts to recover and paste the transcript from your saved data.
+• Retry — recovers and pastes the transcript from your saved data.

-2. Open History — opens the Hub home page where you can retry later.
+• Open History — opens the Hub home page, where you can retry later.

-If transcription is taking a while, you may see a "Taking longer than usual… Your audio is saved for retrying" notification.
-This means Flow is still working on it, and your audio is safe either way.
-The notification includes a Don't show again button.
+If transcription is slow, a "Taking longer than usual… Your audio is saved for retrying" notification appears; its Don't show again button dismisses it permanently across sessions.

 Other error notifications: